rajmiltonn/flask_app/README.md

 ## Introduction

-This project is a Flask API application developed as part of the Steptech Assignment for assessing skills in Python Flask, MySQL database interaction, and Git version control.
+This project is a Flask API application developed as part of the Steptech Assignment for assessing skills in Python Flask, MySQL database interaction, and Git version control..

 ---